grommet/grommet/CONTRIBUTING.md

 How to Contribute to Grommet
 ----------------------------

-What the video below to learn how to contribute to Grommet.
+Watch this [video](https://vimeo.com/129681048) to learn how to contribute to Grommet.
 The Github contribution workflow is somehow complex and we want to make sure we don't loose your contributions because of that.